Application Opens: July 1

 The New Mexico Oil & Gas Association (NMOGA) is a statewide coalition of oil and natural gas stakeholders, individuals, and companies dedicated to promoting the safe and environmentally responsible development of New Mexico’s oil and natural gas resources.
 With more than 1,000 members, NMOGA advocates for sensible and balanced policies for the development, production, and transportation of oil and natural gas, and works to increase the public’s awareness and understanding of industry operations and contributions to the state.

 NMOGA has partnered with the Albuquerque Community Foundation (ACF) on a statewide grant program to ensure philanthropic funds are invested strategically in communities throughout New Mexico.
-The second grant round of 2021 will focus on the Southern region of New Mexico; a future round in 2021 will focus on Central New Mexico.
+The third grant round of 2021 will focus on the Central region of New Mexico.

 What You Need to Know:

-- Organizations located in, and with primary services located in, the following counties are eligible to apply: Catron, Socorro, Lincoln, De Baca, Roosevelt, Curry, Lea, Chaves, Eddy, Otero, Sierra, Dona Ana, Luna, Grant and Hildago.
-Other counties in Central NM will be listed in future grant rounds throughout 2021.
+- Organizations located in, and with primary services located in, the following counties are eligible to apply: Bernalillo, Sandoval, Torrance and Valencia.

 - Grants will range in size from $5,000 – $10,000

 - Applicants can only submit one proposal per year